-- 5.1.3.1 Three 300-ml Teflon segment impingers connected in series with flexible, thick-walled, Teflon tubing.
+- 5.1.3.1 Three 300-ml Teflon segmented impingers connected in series with flexible, thick-walled, Teflon tubing.
 (Impinger parts and tubing available through Savillex.)
-The first two impingers contain 100 ml of citrate buffer, and the third impinger is initially dry.
+The first two impingers contain 100 ml of citrate buffer and the third impinger is initially dry.
 The tip of the tube inserted into the solution should be constricted to less than 3-mm (1/8-in.)
 ID and should be immersed to a depth of at least 5 cm (2 in.).
 Immerse the impingers in an ice water bath and maintain near 0°C. The scrubber solution will normally last for a 3-hour run before needing replacement.
-This will depend upon the effects of moisture and particulate matter on the solution strength and pH. - 5.1.3.2 Connections between the probe, particulate filter, and SO_2 scrubber shall be made of Teflon and as short in length as possible.
-All portions of the probe, particulate filter, and connections prior to the SO_2 scrubber (or alternative point of moisture removal) shall be maintained at a temperature of at least $120^{\circ}C$ (248 F). - 5.1.4 Sample Line.
+This will depend upon the effects of moisture and particulate matter on the solution strength and pH. - 5.1.3.2 Connections between the probe, particulate filter, and SO2 scrubber shall be made of Teflon and as short in length as possible.
+All portions of the probe, particulate filter, and connections prior to the SO2 scrubber (or alternative point of moisture removal) shall be maintained at a temperature of at least 120°C (248°F). - 5.1.4 Sample Line.
 Teflon, no greater than 1.3-cm (1/2-in.)
 ID.
 Alternative materials, such as virgin Nylon, may be used provided the line loss test is acceptable. - 5.1.5 Sample Pump.
-The sample pump shall be a leakless Teflon-coated diaphragm type or equivalent. - 5.2 Dilution System.
-The dilution system must be constructed such that all sample contacts are made of Teflon, glass, or stainless-steel.
-It must be capable of approximately a 9:1 dilution of the sample. - 5.3 Gas Chromatograph (Figure 15-2).
+The sample pump shall be leakless Teflon-coated diaphragm type or equivalent. - 5.2 Dilution System.
+Needed only for high sample concentrations.
+The dilution system must be constructed such that all sample contacts are made of Teflon, glass, or stainless steel. - 5.3 Gas Chromatograph.
 The gas chromatograph must have at least the following components: - 5.3.1 Oven.
 Capable of maintaining the separation column at the proper operating temperature ± 1 °C. - 5.3.2 Temperature Gauge.
-To monitor column oven, detector, and exhaust temperature ± 1 °C. - 5.3.3 Flow System.
+To monitor column oven, detector, and exhaust temperature ± 1 °C.

+- 5.3.3 Flow System.
 Gas metering system to measure sample, fuel, combustion gas, and carrier gas flows. - 5.3.4 Flame Photometric Detector. - 5.3.4.1 Electrometer.
-Capable of full scale amplification of linear ranges of 10-9 to 10-4 amperes full scale.

-- 5.3.4.2 Power Supply.
+Capable of full scale amplification of linear ranges of 10-9 to 10-4 amperes full scale. - 5.3.4.2 Power Supply.
 Capable of delivering up to 750 volts. - 5.3.4.3 Recorder.
 Compatible with the output voltage range of the electrometer. - 5.3.4.4 Rotary Gas Valves.
 Multiport Teflon-lined valves equipped with sample loop.
 Sample loop volumes shall be chosen to provide the needed analytical range.
 Teflon tubing and fittings shall be used throughout to present an inert surface for sample gas.
 The gas chromatograph shall be calibrated with the sample loop used for sample analysis. - 5.4 Gas Chromatograph Columns.
-The column system must be demonstrated to be capable of resolving three major reduced sulfur compounds: H2S, COS, and CS2.
+The column system must be demonstrated to be capable of resolving the four major reduced sulfur compounds: H_2S , MeSH, DMS, and DMDS.
+It must also demonstrate freedom from known interferences.

-To demonstrate that adequate resolution has been achieved the tester must submit a chromatogram of a calibration gas containing all three reduced sulfur compounds in the concentration range of the applicable standard.
+To demonstrate that adequate resolution has been achieved, the tester must submit a chromatogram of a calibration gas containing all four of the TRS compounds in the concentration range of the applicable standard.
 Adequate resolution will be defined as base line separation of adjacent peaks when the amplifier attenuation is set so that the smaller peak is at least 50 percent of full scale.
-Base line separation is defined as a return to zero ± 5 percent in the interval between peaks.
+Baseline separation is defined as a return to zero ± 5 percent in the interval between peaks.
 Systems not meeting this criteria may be considered alternate methods subject to the approval of the Executive Officer.